 The average net worth of Americans is $748,800.
 How does that number compare to yours?
 This post breaks down the average net worth by age group.
 If you want to discover how secure your financial future looks, you’ll love this post.
 Let’s get started.

-Get out your calculator and see just how you stack up against your peers.
+Get out your calculator and see how you stack up against your peers.
 What is your net worth?

-What is Net Worth?
+What Is Net Worth?

-Okay, what are your assets?
+What are your assets?
 Do you estimate how much every possession you own would be worth if you sold it?
 If you owe money on your house or car, are those assets or liabilities?

 - Student loans

 - Personal loans

 - Medical debt

 What Gets Measured Gets Managed.